|Next Exam:||Sunday, December 5, 2021, starting at 10am for BOE/BOM members, with all promotions handled remotely.

 NOTE: Late, incomplete, or non-conforming documentation by the posted deadline will be rejected and the candidate will not be eligible for promotion consideration.
 You will receive confirmation of receipt by CENCO, if you do not, please contact the secretary immediately firstname.lastname@example.org

-- USJF registration for the entire time in grade period required (or back fees paid)
+- USJF current registration dues and prior year or years as required (or back fees paid)

-- Send digital copies of the following documentation to CENCO board of examiners secretary firstname.lastname@example.org well before paperwork submission deadline so you can get feedback on any needed corrections
+- Send digital copies of all documentation to CENCO board of examiners secretary email@example.com well before paperwork submission deadline so you can get feedback on any needed corrections.
+Be sure to include:

-- Form 20, preferably with your digital signature already on it
+- Promotion Recommendation Form 20, scanned into PDF or with digital signature already on it

 - Kata certificate (if required) or dates of kata clinic